 All of our outdoor lodging is designed and maintained for comfort – wooden cots, mattresses and toasty sleeping bags keep you off the ground and warm.
 You’ll have everything you need to stay warm and dry during our chilly Montana summer nights.

 Visit our accommodations page to see and learn more about your lodging choices at the Feathered Pipe Ranch.
+Feel free to look at a Ranch map here to get a better idea of the layout of various lodging choices.

 Time steeped in this environment is a force multiplier for supporting the experience of a Feathered Pipe workshop retreat as body, mind, and spirit absorb the benefits of time with your teachers and fellow guests surrounded by the wildness and tenderness of nature.
 The Ranch rests in the heart of nearly a million acres of unspoiled Rocky Mountain wilderness in the Helena National Forest.
 Well-marked trails thread through the surrounding environs of the Ranch and are ideal for exploring highland wildflower meadows, mysterious foothills on sacred ground, and mountain tops where vistas of Montana’s Big Sky can be savored in full, humbling glory.